John-Abbott-College/SN1-Notes-W25/README.md

-** Programmin in Science - Winter 2025
+# Programmin in Science - Winter 2025
+This website is used for the notes of the course 420-SN1.

 # Test the website locally
 ## Windows: